Lodging and managing a bond

 Updating details on a lodged bond

 A landlord can update details on a lodged bond through RBO.

-If you are unable to do this online, complete the appropriate form and return it to CBS:
+If you are not registered or unable to do this online, complete the appropriate form and return it to CBS:

 Bond guarantee details cannot be changed.